Institute for Policy Integrity

 The Institute for Policy Integrity (“Policy Integrity”) is a non-partisan think tank housed within the New York University School of Law.
-Policy Integrity is dedicated to improving government decisionmaking, and its primary area of focus is climate and energy policy.
+Policy Integrity is dedicated to improving government decisionmaking, primarily focusing on climate and energy policy.
 Policy Integrity produces original scholarly research and advocates for reform before courts, legislatures, and executive agencies at both the federal and state level.

 Overview and history

 The Institute for Policy Integrity was founded in 2008 by Richard Revesz and Michael A. Livermore to pursue research and advocacy related to the principles outlined in their book, Retaking Rationality: How Cost-Benefit Analysis Can Better Protect the Environment and Our Health.
 Policy Integrity advocates for the use of cost-benefit analysis in designing regulations on energy and climate issues, consumer protection, and public health.

 Policy Integrity submits amicus briefs, public comments, and expert testimony in court cases and legal proceedings.

 A staff of roughly 25 lawyers, economists, and other staff members regularly author reports, policy briefs, academic articles, and op-eds.

 Poicy Integrity is led by Richard Revesz, the AnBryce Professor of Law and Dean Emeritus at NYU Law School.
 Revesz took a temporary leave of absence in 2023-2025 to serve as administrator of the White House Office of Information and Regulatory Affairs.
 The executive director is Don Goodson.